MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/hackathon-materials.md

 By participating and running a Semantic Kernel hackathon, you will have the opportunity to:

 - Explore the features and capabilities of Semantic Kernel and how it can help you solve problems with AI
-- Work in teams to brainstorm and develop your own AI skills or apps using Semantic Kernel SDK and services
+- Work in teams to brainstorm and develop your own AI plugins or apps using Semantic Kernel SDK and services
 - Present your results and get feedback from other participants
 - Have fun!